seyiroks/fluxrate-converter/README.md

 - Select countries with **flag dropdowns**
 - Enjoy a mobile-first, responsive experience

-This app uses the **Frankfurter API** for accurate and up-to-date exchange rates.
+This app uses the **Frankfurter API or ExchangeRate API** for accurate and up-to-date exchange rates.

 ---